Kettlebell Workouts for Beginners

 Primary Muscles Targeted: deltoids, latissimus dorsi, trapezius, and triceps

-1. Start with the kettlebell in rack position: hand fully inserted through the bell handle so the handle lays diagonal across your palm, and the kettlebell is resting in the V of your shoulder, elbow, and hand.
+1. Start with the kettlebell in rack position: your hand is fully inserted through the bell handle so the handle lies diagonally across your palm, and the kettlebell is resting in the V of your shoulder, elbow, and hand.

-3. Lower the kettlebell back down to the start position, keeping the lats active by depressing the shoulder (this will set you up for a strong rep to follow).
+3. Lower the kettlebell back to the start position, depressing the shoulder to keep the lats active (this will set you up for a strong rep).

 Offset Farmer Carry

-1. Use a single arm deadlift with a neutral spine to come to a standing position, holding the kettlebell by the handle in one hand to the side of your body.
+1. To come to a standing position, perform a single-arm deadlift with a neutral spine, holding the kettlebell by the handle in one hand to the side of your body.

 2. Walk at a controlled speed, maintaining an upright neutral spine with core engaged and shoulder blades pinched together.